shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

 const body = new ShutterstockApiReference.BulkImageSearchRequest(); // BulkImageSearchRequest | List of queries to request results for and filters to apply per query; these values override the defaults in the query parameters

 const queryParams = {
-  'per_query': 8.14, // Number | The number of assets to return per query
   'added_date': new Date("2021-03-29"), // Date | Show images added on the specified date
   'added_date_start': new Date("2021-03-29"), // Date | Show images added on or after the specified date 'aspect_ratio_min': 1.7778, // Number | Show images with the specified aspect ratio or higher, using a positive decimal of the width divided by the height, such as 1.7778 for a 16:9 image